linkerd/website/linkerd.io/content/1/features/instrumentation.md

 For configuring a telemeter such as Prometheus, see the [Telemetry section of the Linkerd config]({{% linkerdconfig "telemetry" %}}).

-For more detail about Metrics instrumention, see the [Telemetry section of the Admin guide]({{% ref "/1/administration/telemetry.md"
+For more detail about Metrics instrumentation, see the [Telemetry section of the Admin guide]({{% ref "/1/administration/telemetry.md"
 %}}).